lihogor/lihogor/README.md

 - 👋 Hi, I’m @lihogor
-- 👀 I’m interested in PHP, PYTON
+- 👀 I’m interested in PHP, PHYTON
-- 🌱 I’m currently learning PYTON
+- 🌱 I’m currently learning PHYTON
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...